alanjian85/raster-i/docs/README.md

 ## Build instructions

+Before building this project, the EDA tool [AMD Xilinx Vivado](https://www.xilinx.com/products/design-tools/vivado.html) must be installed and the required platform files must be downloaded and put to the appropriate place (See [Installing Vivado, Vitis, and Digilent Board Files](https://digilent.com/reference/programmable-logic/guides/installing-vivado-and-vitis)).
+Additionally, instructions in [the Chisel setup manual](https://github.com/chipsalliance/chisel/blob/main/SETUP.md) should be followed to have the correct environment for Chisel.

-To build and run this project on an [AMD Xilinx](https://www.amd.com/en/products/xilinx) FPGA board, the first step is to follow the [Chisel setup manual](https://github.com/chipsalliance/chisel/blob/main/SETUP.md) and install the required tools.
-Then you can clone the GitHub repository and compile the Chisel code in the project directory:
+If all dependencies are installed and set up properly, the first step is to clone the GitHub repository and compile the Chisel code in the project directory:

 ```
 git clone https://github.com/alanjian85/trinity && cd trinity
 sbt run
 ```

 There should now be some SystemVerilog files in the `generated` directory.
-And the third step is to run Vivado in the `vivado` directory and execute the TCL script `build.tcl`.
+And the second step is to run Vivado in the `vivado` directory and execute the TCL script `build.tcl`.
 If you click the `Generate Bitstream` button now, you will get a file that can be loaded into FPGA.
-Have fun!
+Then you can see the result on the screen connected to your FPGA board.

 ## License (MIT)
 <a href="https://opensource.org/licenses/MIT" target="_blank">